Skip to main content

 How we stay accountable

-Her Way Forward is a registered Community Interest Company (No. 16948255).
-Our governance documents, accounts, and policies are publicly available.
+We keep our books open because the women who trust us deserve to see how we’re run.
+Her Way Forward is a registered Community Interest Company (No. 16948255), and our governance documents, accounts, and policies are public.